 over 1 year by Carey Pickard, Macon, GA USA 5 / 5We were so inspired by our visit that we are in the process of creating a rondel in our own garden!

-almost 2 years by Dave 4 / 5As usual the jewel in the N Trusts crown was Perfect and Manicured.
+about 2 years by Dave 4 / 5As usual the jewel in the N Trusts crown was Perfect and Manicured.

 over 2 years by Anonymous 4 / 5My wife & I greatly enjoyed our visit to your garden, but may I suggest something?
 It would be excellent if ALL the plants were display labelled, and if a catalogue which describes them were available for purchase.